Our New Paltz

 Redeeming the promise that Truth shall prevail.

-From The Family reunion in New Paltz in 1875
+From The DuBois Family reunion in New Paltz, New York in 1875.

-The poem was read by Patterson DuBois, of Philadelphia
+The poem was read by Patterson DuBois, of Philadelphia, Pennsylvania.